grisselfaura/Milestone-Third-Project-Data-Centric-Dev/README.md

 Tabs and sections with interesting bugs or problems discovered during testing:
 - Section padding was to big for the UX desing of this project.
 This was fixed by modifying the scrolling css from Bootstraap as per our needs (fixed).
-- * Further work is need to add feature that highlights active pages for example using similar system than the scrollSpy which highlights activated sections (fixed all taps except HOME).
-- The required attribute with the select element in a single choice form needs an empty value attribute or first child element with no text for our sign-in form (fixed).
-- Footnote on dashboard was not centered.
-This was achieved with using the correct grid option from Bootstraap (fixed).
+-
-- Showcase and reduce images were all different sizes and therefore dificult to scale up for responsiveness design without using targetting images individually.
+- images size were all different sizes .
 Aspect ratio strategy was not a successful approach to scale them up at once (fixed when added as images).
-- WordlMap responsiveness needs to be address and removed from the header div to avoid shadow bug inside the worldmap div (fixed).
-Centering WordMap remains pending to be address.
-- Facebook embeeded videos are loading are taking very long time to load in the REDUCE TAB (fixed).
-Error in the console was found when uploading more than one video.
-Still needs to be further explored however all videos are reachable and react to play/pause.
-- Charts delay a few seconds to load.

 ## Deployment